-Every time you visit a website, send an email, use an app or browse social media, a small amount of carbon dioxide is released.
+Every time you visit a website, send an email, use an app or browse social media, you’re using energy.
+And energy has a carbon footprint.
+All this digital activity produces greenhouse gas emissions.

 - Since 2010, the number of internet users worldwide has more than doubled.